We have missed you! The Center is open safe!

 The Historic James Paul Lucas Mansion and Diamond Jim Lucas

 The Hiddenite Arts & Heritage Center is housed within the historic James Paul Lucas Mansion.
-This famed regional landmark, the only National Registry of Historic Places site in Alexander County, was originally built as a two story Victorian home in 1900.
+This famed regional landmark, the first National Register of Historic Places site in Alexander County, was originally built as a two story Victorian home in 1900.

 Local legend tells us that the original structure was owned by a young man who planned to live in the home with his bride-to-be, following their pending marriage.
 As the story goes, the couple quarreled and never married.

 In grand fashion, Diamond Jim Lucas enlarged the original two-story home to its present three-story construction.
-The house was cut in half horizontally and the existing second story was raised on car jacks, inches at a time and held in place by “cribbing” until the desired height was achieved.
+The house was cut in half horizontally and the existing second story was raised by railroad jacks, inches at a time and held in place by “cribbing” until the desired height was achieved.